stevenmz/datasciencecoursera/GettingCleaningData/CourseProject/Codebook.md

 label

 	The activity that was being performed by the subject when the measurements were collected.
+Possible label values: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING